- Single and Dual 32k Digital MCA & Pulse Processor

 All settings are saved while the module is in power-off state; last configuration is automatically reloaded at power-on.

-– Signal Inspection: the analog input and the outputs of the digital filters can be inspected and plotted to optimize the algorithm parameters for the best spectrum composition.
+– Signal Inspection: The analog input and the outputs of the digital filters can be inspected and plotted to optimize the algorithm parameters to attain the best possible spectrum.

-– MSS: collects multiple PHA spectra; supports software or external TTL input Spectrum Advance command; not affected by dead-time while switching to a new spectrum.
+– MSS: Multispectral Scaling collects multiple PHA spectra; supports software or external TTL input Spectrum Advance command; not affected by dead-time while switching to a new spectrum.

 – Coincidence/Anticoincidence: configurable either for coincidence and anticoincidence between the board analog inputs (IN 0 and IN 1), or for external coincidence (GATE) and external anticoincidence (INH).

-– Setting the combination of coarse and fine gain, the overall gain can be continuously adjusted from x0.8 up to x563.2 with respect to the 1 Vpp input range:
+– Through a combination of coarse and fine gain, the overall gain can be continuously adjusted from x0.8 up to x563.2 with respect to the 1 Vpp input range:

 – Coarse Gain: x1, x2, x4, x8, x16, x32, x64, x128, x256